HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Assignments with the CodeableReference Data Type

-The [CodeableReference](https://hl7.org/fhir/2020Feb/references.html#codeablereference) data type was introduced as part of FHIR R5.
+The [CodeableReference](https://hl7.org/fhir/2020Feb/references.html#codeablereference) data type was introduced as part of FHIR R5 release sequence.
 This type allows for a concept, a reference, or both.
 FSH supports applying bindings directly to CodeableReferences and directly constraining types on CodeableReferences.
+Making use of CodeableReference involves no new FSH syntax.

 **Examples:**

-* Constrain Substance.code, which is a CodeableReference(SubstanceDefinition):
+* Constrain Substance.code, which is data type `CodeableReference(SubstanceDefinition)`:

   ```
   Profile: LatexSubstance
   Parent: Substance
-  // restrict code concept to LatexCodes value set
+  // restrict the CodeableConcept aspect to a code in the LatexCodeVS value set:
-  * code from LatexCodes
+  * code from LatexCodeVS (required)
-  // restrict code reference from SubstanceDefinition to LatexSubstanceDefinition profile
+  // restrict Reference aspect to an instance of SubstanceDefinition conforming to the LatexSubstanceDefinition profile:
   * code only Reference(LatexSubstanceDefinition)
   ```

-* Assign the concept or reference parts (or both) of a CodeableReference:
+* Assign the concept and reference aspects of a CodeableReference:

   ```
-  Instance: MyLatexSubstanceExample
+  Instance:   LatexSubstanceExample
   InstanceOf: LatexSubstance
   * code.concept = SCT#1003754000 "Natural rubber latex (substance)"
-  * code.reference = Reference(MyNaturalLatexDefinitionExample)
+  * code.reference = Reference(NaturalLatexSubstanceDefinitionExample)
   ```

 #### Binding Rules